Mov305/P1-portofolio/README.md

-# Project 1 : Portofolio

-This is Microvers first project A portofolio project build with html and css.
+# Portfolio: setup and mobile version skeleton

+    This is a portfolio web page fully responsive for mobile & tablets & desktops

-## Built with
+## Built With

-Abdelrhman Samy Saad (MOV)
-abd3052001@gmail.com
+    CSS
+    HTML5

-## Getting started
+## Getting Started

-To downlad it locally.
+To get a local copy up and running follow these simple example steps.

-**Note**: this project requries no exteranl libraries 1- Download the repo or clone it from the github page 2- Unzip the documents then open the index.html file
+1- Download the zip file or clone it via git
+2- after you get the project to your local machine open the index.html file or simply run the live server 3- to Check for linters run (npx hint .) for html code fixed and npx stylelint "**/*.{css,scss}"

+### Authors

+👤 Author1

+    GitHub: @Mov305
+    Twitter: @abd_mov

+🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the issues page.
-## Show support
+Show your support

-give a ⭐️ if you liked the project
+Give a ⭐️ if you like this project!

-## Deployment
-The deployment will be ready after the the review.

-## Thank you
+Acknowledgments

+    Hat tip to anyone whose code was used
+    Inspiration
+    etc